In baseball, all your warmup practice goes in vain if you don't hit the ball. You only stand a chance to play and win if your bat hits the ball.

 3. Email authentication practices

-One of the key components of setting up the right email infrastructure is authenticating your sender domain.
+One of the key components of setting up the right email infrastructure is by following the email authentication protocols.

 Email authentication conveys to your receiving server that the email is from a verified and legitimate domain, not a fraudster.
-Hence, email authentication is necessary, so your email doesn't end up landing in a spam folder and directly reaches your subscribers' inbox.
+Hence, email authentication is an important factor to consider so your email doesn't end up landing in a spam folder and directly reaches your subscribers' inbox.

 4. Email sending frequency and volume